RobinsonZ/robinsonz.github.io/_posts/2020-10-09-passwords.md

 categories: phoenix-articles
 ---

-_This article was [originally published](https://swarthmorephoenix.com/2020/10/09/hashing-it-out-what-you-need-to-know-about-passwords/) in the Swarthmore Phoenix._

 In my [last article]({% post_url 2020-09-25-vpn %}), I mentioned that the best way to protect yourself online is to use a good password manager and unique passwords for all your websites.
 However, I didn’t elaborate much on exactly why that’s the case.
 As such, this time on *I Promise I’ll Come Up With a Name for This Column Eventually*, I’ll be covering the good, the bad, and the ugly of how we log in to websites.

 There’s a myriad of ways that you can secure your online accounts, but we’ll start with arguably the most common: the humble password.
 The concept of a password is simple: a string of characters and words known only to you, which the website in question checks against its database.
 However, passwords are actually deceptively complicated in two major ways: how to define a “strong” password, and how the website actually checks that you have the right one.